Question: Can I use one of Tim's images?

 Question: What is your return policy?

 Answer: Tim Cox offers a money back guarantee on every item we sell.
 Within 30 days, return the item in its original condition and you will receive a full refund, excluding shipping charges.
-(Please return in our packaging) Back to top
+(Please return in our packaging including the plastic bags and tape) Back to top

 Question: What about selling on EBay?